 - If you are lifting and storing plants in your greenhouse, this is a good time to give your greenhouse a routine maintenance check.
 Reduce the risk of frost damage to your plants and cut your greenhouse heating bills by clipping a layer of special greenhouse bubble insulation to the inside of your greenhouse frame,

 Plants to Protect

 - Tender shrubs can be given some protection by sprinkling Sulphate of Potash around the base in November to toughen up the foliage.
-It is worth having horticultural fleece on standby; fasten on with clothes pegs for temporary insulation when it turns very cold.
+It is worth having a horticultural fleece on standby, fasten on with clothes pegs for temporary insulation when it turns very cold.

 - Wrap grease bands around fruit trees to prevent overwintering winter moth

 - This is a great month to get rid of any moss growing on your lawn by using moss kill.
-Then, the dead moss can be removed at the same time as raking up leaves.
+Then the dead moss can be removed at the same time as raking up leaves.
 A great alternative to traditional lawn products, a number of ‘no rake’ formulations are now available.
-These contain bacteria that digest the dead moss, turning it into feed for your grass – no black patches and no raking!
+These contain bacteria that digest the dead moss, turning it into feed for your grass, resulting in no black patches and no raking!

 - To prevent garden taps freezing over, we recommend insulated tap protectors

 - Keep your paths and driveway safe by having some de-icing salt stored away, ready to sprinkle over any persistent icy patches

 Looking After Birds and Wildlife in November

 Help birds find extra sustenance as days get shorter and prepare their homes for the New Year.

 - Clean your nest box, if you have one, between September and January once any chicks have fledged